As Brian of Jeollanam-do says, the statistics are there and ESL forums are littered with disgruntled and fed up native English teachers.

 Would it be any different if I had a partner to help me cope with things or come to my rescue when I struggled?
 Often, I look at expat couples and think, Yes, it would.
 It’s not easy to go through these feelings and struggles alone.

-When I had to set up my phone and phone plan with no help or knowledge of the Korean, it was an achievement for me, but only long after getting through the upset I felt.
+When I had to set up my phone and phone plan with no help or knowledge of the Korean, it was a grand achievement for me!
+But only after getting through the upset I felt of having to do it alone.
 I had set up mobile plans before, but going from mobile store to mobile store in Banwoldang, getting turned away, not having retailers understand my needs or the proper translation, exasperated me.
 Seeing other co-teachers taking their foreign English teachers to set up cellphone plans only intensified my feelings of neglect, rejection and anger.

 It’s hard not to feel isolated, helpless and alone.